vik802207/Ticket_Booking/README.md

 ## 🔧 How It Works

-Users visit the website and browse available movies.
+- Users visit the website and browse available movies

-They select their preferred showtime and seats.
+- They select their preferred showtime and seats

-Payment is processed securely via Razorpay.
+- Payment is processed securely via Razorpay

-Booking details are stored in Google Sheets using Zapier.
+- Booking details are stored in Google Sheets using Zapier

-A confirmation email is sent automatically to the user.
+- A confirmation email is sent automatically to the user

 ## 📸 Screenshots
 ![Alt text](https://github.com/vik802207/Ticket_Booking/blob/main/image/Screenshot%20(324).png?raw=true)